gem/oq-engine/doc/manual/oq-manual.rst

 The OpenQuake engine is also capable of estimating human losses, based on the number of occupants in an asset, at a certain time of the day.
-The example exposuremodel shown in
+The example *Exposure Model* shown in
 Listing `[lst:input_exposure_occupants] <#lst:input_exposure_occupants>`__
 illustrates how this parameter is defined for each asset.
-In addition, this example also serves the purpose of presenting an exposuremodel in which three cost types have been defined using three different options.
+In addition, this example also serves the purpose of presenting an *Exposure Model* in which three cost types have been defined using three different options.

 As previously mentioned, in this example only three costs are being